I’m so happy you are here!

 A Zest For Life is very meaningful to me.
 It is a collection of recipes that spans over 30 years of laborious work – and I have loved every minute of it.

 After graduating from The New York Restaurant School my career trajectory was in full motion.
+Years of catering and teaching children and adult classes surely keeps me busy and entrenched in what I love ~ expanding my culinary skills and knowledge to many.

 I alone produce this website; and have learned so much about photography, food styling and technology (with special thanks to my son, Gary!)